-For decades, supercomputers have helped scientists perform calculations that would not have been possible on regular computers of that time.
-Not only has the construction of supercomputers helped push the envolope of what is possible within the computing field, but the calculations supercomputers have performed for us have helped further both science and technology, and ultimately our lives.
+For decades, supercomputers have helped scientists perform calculations that wouldn’t have been possible on regular computers of that time.
+Not only has the construction of supercomputers helped push the envelope of what’s possible within the computing field, but the calculations performed by supercomputers helped further both science and technology, and ultimately our lives.

-This post pays tribute to some of the most powerful supercomputers the world has seen, all the way from the 1970s until today.
+This post pays tribute to some of the most powerful supercomputers the world has ever seen.

 Above: The classic Cray computer C-shape in evidence, presumably there for performance, not to mimic the C in Cray.